 Getting our layers right will take a bit of practice, especially as the season begins to get chillier.
 Everyone’s tolerance, needs and preferences can be different.
 For example, I have friends who are walking furnaces; they can cruise around in just a light insulated jacket and jeans at -10 degrees Celsius.
 Meanwhile I’m rocking a 500-fill down jacket, insulated skirt and three pairs of leg-warmers over my leggings.
 And because I’m a bit of a wuss, I tend to over-do it.
 I wear too many layers until I get a handle on what my body needs.
 I usually carry a small daypack on my excursions which will allow me to stow my additional layers and a snack (or five).

-Thanks for joining us on this cozy adventure!
-Part II of this blog will land in early January 2021.
-Our agenda will include: how those layers can be applied to cold weather activities, the necessity of accessories for your extremities and a few other juicy tidbits that I’ve got hidden up my thoroughly insulated sleeve.
+Thanks for joining us on Part I of this cozy adventure!
+Part II includes: how those layers can be applied to cold weather activities, the necessity of accessories for your extremities and a few other juicy tidbits that I’ve got hidden up my thoroughly insulated sleeve.